 Dimitri joined Watsi on March 12th, 2013.
-Five years ago, Dimitri joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Dimitri's most recent donation traveled 8,600 miles to support Naw Day, a 31-year-old pregnant woman from Thailand, to fund a safe Caesarean section.
+Six years ago, Dimitri joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Dimitri's most recent donation traveled 8,200 miles to support Abdunasir, a beautiful 20-month-old boy from Ethiopia, to fund corrective surgery for his birth condition.

 Dimitri has funded healthcare for 73 patients in 10 countries.